A Concentration-Time Hybrid Modulation Scheme for Molecular Communications: Error Analysis

 completing our derivation.

-Figure \ref{fig:theo_L12} provides the probability of error versus $M$ for different MCPM orders and $t_b$ values, in order to demonstrate the accuracy of Equations \eqref{eq:overall}-\eqref{eq:F_Y}.
-As our probability of error derivation invokes approximations, Figure \ref{fig:theo_L12} confirms that the closed form expressions provide good approximations to the true probability of error.
+Figure \ref{fig:theo_L12} provides the probability of error versus $M$ for different MCPM orders to demonstrate the accuracy of Equations \eqref{eq:overall}-\eqref{eq:F_Y}.
+Furthermore, Figure \ref{fig:theo_L12_tb} presents BER versus $t_b$ to evaluate the accuracy of the derived BER under different ISI magnitudes.
+While, our probability of error derivation invokes approximations, Figures \ref{fig:theo_L12} and \ref{fig:theo_L12_tb} confirm that the closed form expressions provide good approximations to the true probability of error.